WHAT IS AN LEI CODE?

 Issuance of LEI is governed by GLEIF.
 The GLEIF is the foundation which controls the issuance of LEIs.
 The GLEIF does not itself issue LEIs, they are instead issued through a network of public and private companies acting as LOUs.
 Their purpose is to supply LEI registration, the renewal of LEIs, and act as a gateway for organisations that wish to obtain an LEI.
 A list of LOUs can be found here.

 The LEI Registry is not an LOU.
 Instead, the LEI Registry acts as Registration Agent.
 Our task is to help companies and public entities obtain reliable information about an LEI, and manage communication between LOUs and entities wishing to apply for an LEI Number.
-We validate data provided with publicly available services such as Company Registry (for example Ministry of Corporate Affairs, IEC, GST Portal), etc. More information about Registration Agents can be found here.
+We check data provided with publicly available services such as Company Registry (for example Ministry of Corporate Affairs, IEC, GST Portal), etc. More information about Registration Agents can be found here.